Vadim-Grigoryev/rsschool-cv/cv.md

 + discord-chat: Vadim(@Vadim-Grigoryev)

 **************************************************
 Hello!
 My name is Vadim.
 I am taking an additional course to become a junior front-end developer, JS / FRONT-END (RU) if to be more precise.
 I finished JS / FRONT-END.
-STAGE 0 (RU) more or less successfully, however my grade was not enough to gain a certificate.
+STAGE 0 (RU) more or less successfully.
+However, my grade was not enough to gain a certificate.
 Nevertheless, the course was extremely useful for me.
 As for my general education, I graduated from the Belarussian-Russian University in Mogilev, Belarus and started a career of mechanical engineer in 2011.
 However, an IT career seems more preferable to me nowadays.
 My ambition is to become a skillful front-end software engineer, gaining new knowledge is a great pleasure for me.

 **************************************************